Method admittance procedure Connected automated vehicle

 The RDW can only process your application if the above are supplied in full.
-If you have questions about the intake please contact our Connected automated vehicle experts.
+If you have questions about the intake please use our contact form.

 Following intake, desk research is the second step in the admittance procedure Connected automated vehicle.
 This focuses on 3 linked sections: